 The bulk of our operating funds are spent on a few large events for which we charge no admission.

 The remaining funds are spent on items such as prizes for Trivia Contests at watch parties, discounted prices for AAUM members at events requiring paid admission, and a few less expensive events, such as our summer picnic.

 For complete financial details, see the Finances section of our website.

-We host our own website at UMSeattle.org, using the Drupal 7 Content Management System.
+Rather than using this free service and suffer with its restrictions, our club has chosen to host our own website at UMSeattle.org, using the Drupal 7 Content Management System.
 We use our website for event planning and coordination and record-keeping, as well as communications to our local alums.
 And while we use the club’s email list server, in order to gain access to local alumni email addresses, we use our own custom templates for our regular weekly updates to our local alums.